 Homer is a very small village located in the state of New York.
 With a population of 3,183 people and two constituent neighborhoods, Homer is the 437th largest community in New York.
-Much of the housing stock in Homer was built prior to World War II, making it one of the older and more historic villages in the country.
+Homer has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-Homer is a decidedly white-collar village, with fully 85.44% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Homer is a village of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Homer who work in office and administrative support (19.36%), sales jobs (11.16%), and teaching (9.21%).
+Homer is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Homer is a village of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Homer who work in office and administrative support (17.62%), teaching (10.77%), and food service (10.02%).

-The per capita income in Homer in 2010 was $24,964, which is lower middle income relative to New York, and upper middle income relative to the rest of the US.
-This equates to an annual income of $99,856 for a family of four.
+The per capita income in Homer in 2010 was $25,979, which is middle income relative to New York, and upper middle income relative to the rest of the US.
+This equates to an annual income of $103,916 for a family of four.
 However, Homer contains both very wealthy and poor people as well.

-Homer is a somewhat ethnically-diverse village.
 The people who call Homer home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Homer residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Homer include Irish, German, Italian, and Polish.
+The greatest number of Homer residents report their race to be White, followed by Asian.
+Important ancestries of people in Homer include Irish, German, Italian, and French Canadian.

 The most common language spoken in Homer is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Italian.